 According to clinical psychologist Diana Baumrind, permissive parents are "more responsive than they are demanding.
-They are nontraditional and lenient, do not require mature behavior, allow considerable self-regulation, and avoid confrontation."
-In this type of parenting, the child does not have a bevy of rules; in fact, parents tend to be pretty hands off and even act like more of a big sister or brother rather than as a traditional mom or dad.
+They're nontraditional and lenient, do not require mature behavior, allow considerable self-regulation, and avoid confrontation."
+With this type of parenting, the child does not have a bevy of rules; in fact, parents tend to be pretty hands-off and even act like more of a big sister or brother rather than a traditional mom or dad.
 While these children usually end up growing up independent, there are also cons like not having enough rules and challenging authority.

 Like authoritarian parents, permissive parents are very responsive to their children.
 However, the difference becomes apparent when it comes to limitations and rules.
 Authoritarian parents are strict and set boundaries; permissive parents do not enforce rules (or sometimes even set them in the first place).

-Communication can be more of a two-way street since parents and child both have a say and children do not feel nervous speaking their minds.
+Communication: Communication can be more of a two-way street since parents and child both have a say and children do not feel nervous speaking their minds.

 Imagination: Children are often encouraged to be creative, which can lead to the development of more hobbies and can spark a sense of imagination.

 Positivity: Conflict is minimized since parents tend to work around their child and their wants and needs.

 Lack of Boundaries: Kids can have no real sense of boundaries since their parents react to their actions rather than impose sanctions in advance.

-They don't always understand the concept of respect since they tend not to defer to their parents or treat them with more reverence.
+Disrespect: Children don't always understand the concept of respect since they tend not to defer to their parents or treat them with more reverence.
 This can especially become difficult in school, work, and other social settings.